-Net interest income is comprised of interest earned on loans, mortgages and securities, less interest paid on deposits from customers and other financial institutions.
-Net interest income decreased by 3.2% compared to fiscal year 2021.
-This decrease is predominantly due to lower loan volumes that continue to affect the bank's core revenue.
+Net interest income is comprised of interest earned on loans, mortgages and investment securities, less interest paid on deposits from customers and other financial institutions.
+Net interest income decreased by 9.0% compared to fiscal year 2022.
+Lower loan volumes in addition to lower yields on mortgages are the major factor's affecting the bank's core revenue.
 The bank continues to manage its challenges with respect to new credit origination.